rafalbialota/hawtdawg-all-ears/FAQ.md

 For those who are camera-shy, we recommend posting at least one to bring your profile some attention.
 Showcase your best self-whether that means a fresh-from-the-groomer glamour shot or an action shot from your last game of fetch.

+- I added this one
+- And this one
+- This was I - sagita!

 ## Where do I list my favorite treats?

 Open the Hawt Dawg app and click on "Edit Profile."